 ecce, Rūfus.
 Rūfus, cui gladiātōrēs placent, est puer Rōmānus. puerō Rūfō placent gladiātōrēs et magnī et parvī. nōn sōlum gladiātōrēs bonī eī placent—scīlicet—sed etiam gladiātōrēs malī eī placent!
 Rūfō, ut mōs est Rōmānīs multīs, gladiātōrēs valdē placent! sīc, paene omnēs Rōmānī ab gladiātōribus dēlectantur, Rūfō haud exclūsō.

 The ExR is definitely something a more advanced Latin student would be reading, and new “unseen” information about the characters or setting would make it more compelling.
 Cavē! though, because in this expanded version, the risk of not reading with high enough comprehension (95-98% is just ~1 unknown word from that paragraph) increases because the word count nearly triples.
 As that word count creeps higher, the exposure to recycled words/phrases drops lower.
 This is less of a concern as students expand their vocabulary—a slow and piecemeal process—but is of paramount concern when it comes to the novice student reading independently.

-Need a reference to begin creating Expanded Readings?
-Use the Top 52 Most Important Verbs doc and its visualization for ideas!
+Need a reference to begin creating Expanded Readings? *Updated 8.7.19* Start with these Super Clear Cognates!
 If you do create them, especially for novellas, please share to the Latin Best Practices: The Next Generation in Comprehensible Input Facebook group!